 Over the last 20 years, assistance from the World Bank Group has helped the country transition to a market economy while simultaneously building effective institutions, improving education, increasing social protection, and building and rehabilitating transport and energy infrastructure.
-In addition to lending, FYR Macedonia has also benefited from the World Bank Group’s Analytical Advisory Activities (AAA) - which have included a Green Growth assessment to help the government mainstream sustainable development and climate change issues into its planning and design, and a review of public expenditure in agriculture and labor markets.
+In addition to lending, FYR Macedonia has also benefited from the World Bank Group’s Analytical Advisory Activities (AAA) - which have, inter alia, included a Green Growth assessment to help the government mainstream sustainable development and climate change issues into its planning and design, and a review of public expenditure in agriculture and labor markets.

 Some areas of World Bank engagement in FYR Macedonia include:

 Social Protection and Labor: The connection between the poverty and education level has a long history.
 While FYR Macedonia has demonstrated solid economic growth, poverty has not decreased significantly since 2002, and remains to be a major development challenge for the country.
 Different studies have shown that poverty is driven by unemployment, and directly related to low education.
 The Government recognized the need to act fast and carefully target the root of the problem, by increasing the access to education and breaking the poverty cycle.
 With the World Bank assistance, the Conditional Cash Transfer Project was designed and is being implemented since 2009.
 The Program provides EUR 200 annually to families that receive social financial assistance and have children who regularly attend secondary schools.
 Through this project, in the school year 2014–15, approximately 7,200 children from poor families regularly attended secondary schools due to the CCT benefit.